-Trash truck catches fire, closes southbound I-25 off-ramp to Belleview
+Southbound I-25 off-ramp to Belleview reopens after trash truck catches fire

-DENVER -- A natural gas-powered trash truck exploded and caught fire on a southbound Interstate 25 off-ramp on Wednesday morning in the Denver Tech Center, the Denver Fire Department said.
+DENVER -- A natural gas-powered trash truck exploded and caught fire on Wednesday morning, closing a southbound Interstate 25 off-ramp in the Denver Tech Center for several hours, the Denver Fire Department said.

 Three engine companies responded about 5 a.m. to the fire on the off-ramp from southbound I-25 to Belleview Avenue near an RTD light rail station.